-As a result of significant investment operations in Europe, the Group's Statement of Financial Position can be affected significantly by movements in the EURO/A\$ exchange rates.
-The Group does not hedge this exposure but mitigates this risk by maintaining bank accounts in Australia denominated in USD.
+As a result of significant investment operations in Europe, the Group's Statement of Financial Position can be affected significantly by movements in the EURO / A\$ exchange rates.
+The Group does not hedge this exposure.

 The Group also has transactional currency exposures.
 Such exposure arises from sales or purchases by an operating unit in currencies other than the unit's functional currency.
 Approximately 66% (2021: 79%) of the Group's sales are denominated in currencies other than the functional currency of the operating unit making the sale, whilst approximately 50% (2021: 53%) of costs are denominated in the unit's functional currency.